Corsaair/abcdis/README.md

-Because we changed the avmplus API with the Redtamatin API, some bits and bops needed to be adapted, but yeah it's all here compiling and working a standalone executable.
+Because we changed the avmplus API with the Redtamatin API, some bits and bops needed to be adapted, but yeah it's all here compiling and working as standalone executables.

 abcdump